 (2016).
 Expanding the epistemological terrain: Increasing equity and diversity within the American Educational Research Association.
 Educational Researcher, 45(2), 149–158. doi: 10.3102/0013189X16639017.

-Please click following links to watch a lecture and interviews with Professor Banks:
+Please click following links to watch a lecture and interviews with Professor Banks and to view his Amazon book page:

 Inside the Academy Video Archive and Interview